Double-Spending Problem and Byzantine General’s Problem in Relation to Cryptocurrency

 The Second Problem: Double Spending

 In digital cash systems, double spending involves the same funds being sent to two recipients at the same time.
-Double spending is possible because it is almost impossible for a recipient to tell whether funds being spent have already been spent without the involvement of a third-party verification service.
+Double spending is possible because it is almost impossible for a recipient to tell whether funds being spent have already been spent without the involvement of third-party verification service.

 In digital-cash systems, ensuring that funds are not duplicated is of paramount importance.
 Digital cash systems will not work if X receives ten units but copies and pastes them ten times to create a total of 100 units.
 Digital cash systems will also not work if X sends the same ten units to Y and Z simultaneously.
-In other words, there must be a mechanism that ensures that funds in the system are not being double spent.
-Two approaches can be used to prevent double spending: the centralized approach and the decentralized approach.
+In other words, there must be a mechanism that ensures that funds in the system are not being double-spent.
+Two approaches can be used to prevent double-spending: the centralized approach and the decentralized approach.

 – Centralized Approach

 In general, the centralized approach is easier to implement.
 It involves one overseer who controls the issuance, distribution, and verification of money.
 Pretend Simon wants to receive $200 in digital cash.
 Provided that he has sufficient balance in his count, he will first inform the bank of his request.
 Simon will then randomly select ten numbers to assign each a value of $20 to.
 In order to prevent the bank from looking into specific units, Simon obfuscates the random numbers by attaching a blinding factor.
-He then turns over all of the data to the bank, which debits his account for $200 and signs a message certifying that each of ten pieces of information is redeemable for $20.
+He then turns over all of the data to the bank, which debits his account for $200, and signs a message certifying that each of the ten pieces of information is redeemable for $20.
 Next, Simon goes to Erick’s restaurant and purchases a meal for $20 by revealing one blinding factor to Erick so that he can redeem the bill.
 Erick must redeem the bill immediately with the bank in order to prevent Simon from spending that same bill with another merchant.
 Meanwhile, the bank will check to make sure that the signatures are valid.
 If everything checks out, the bank will credit Erick’s account $20.

-Even though this set-up is great for private transfers, it fails in resilience because the bank can be the central point of failure at any time.
+Even though this setup is great for private transfers, it fails in resilience because the bank can be the central point of failure at any time.

 – Decentralized Approach